ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

 Vivarium Modeling Strategy
 --------------------------
 This model is designed to estimate deaths and YLLs during the neonatal period that could be averted by interventions targeting sepsis, respiratory distress syndrome (RDS), and possibly encephalopathy, as well as :ref:`Low Birth Weight and Short Gestation (LBWSG) <2019_risk_effect_lbwsg>`.
-The model groups neonatal sub-causes together and focuses only on fatal outcomes (no disability).
+The model accounts for key neonatal sub-causes explicitly and groups all other causes of mortality during the neonatal period together.
+It focuses only on fatal outcomes (no disability).
 The rationale for this design is as follows:

 1. The LBWSG risk factor in GBD affects all-cause mortality during the neonatal period, so we need to model all-cause mortality and the LBWSG risk.